Become a chemical engineer

 - International or European Baccalaureates, or equivalent qualifications to any of the above are usually considered.

 You can find details of individual university entry requirements at www.ucas.com.
 Alternatively, see which universities offer IChemE accredited courses.

 Taster courses can offer students an insight into what it's like to study engineering at university, and to learn more about degrees that lead to jobs in technology-based industries.

-The following organisations run residential courses for students in the UK.
+The following organisations run online and/or residential courses for students in the UK.
 Visit their websites for more information about their courses and details on how to apply:

 Many companies and organisations offer financial sponsorship for students studying chemical engineering, whereas others may not offer a specific scheme but could consider good candidates on an individual basis.
 Visit the companies website and contact them directly.

 There may also be sponsorship opportunities available at the university you plan to attend such as: industry backed sponsorship; support for students gifted in areas such as sport or music; prizes for examination performance.
 Visit www.thescholarshiphub.org.uk to find out what's available.

 The following organisations offer scholarships for eligible students.
 Visit their websites for more info:

 Students looking for work experience placements should seek advice from their school/university careers adviser.
 If your careers adviser is unable to help, you should contact the Personnel or Human Resources departments of companies directly.
 Chemical engineers are employed across a huge variety of industries so you should research companies carefully before contacting them.